-- Mentors are assigned with the responsibility of preparing their mentee for change.
-The focus is to prepare the individual mentally before he/she is asked for change, so that the change is not taken as negative and instead a developmental process.
-This mentoring technique s called sowing.
+- Mentors are assigned the responsibility of preparing their mentees for change.
+The focus is to prepare the individual mentally before he/she is asked for change so that the change is not taken as negative and instead a developmental process.
+This mentoring technique is called sowing.

-- The other entering technique is called as accompanying, where in the mentor is involved in the learning process of mentee side by side explicitly, guiding all the time.
+- The other entering technique is called accompanying, where the mentor is involved in the learning process of the mentee side by side explicitly, guiding all the time.

-- Doing is yet another mentoring technique in which the mentor uses his own example to make something understand.
+- Doing is yet another mentoring technique in which the mentor uses his own example to make something understandable.
 It is also called leading.

-- Harvesting is one technique that is essentially aimed at evaluation of the past learning’s and to extract conclusions from the same.
+- Harvesting is one technique that is essentially aimed at evaluating past learning and extracting conclusions from the same.

 - Catalyzing is one technique wherein the process of learning or knowledge transfer is speeded.
 This is done only when a significant amount of change is achieved.

 For mentoring it is important to understand the learning requirements and the style of the mentee.
-An inappropriate mentoring methodology can act reverse.
-As mentioned at the beginning of the write up, you require great deal of expertise for the mentoring process.
+An inappropriate mentoring methodology can act in reverse.
+As mentioned at the beginning of the write-up, you require a great deal of expertise for the mentoring process.
 Handle with care is the mantra!

 Objectives of Career Development Systems

 - Better Communication in Organization: The main objective of designing a career development system is to foster better communication within the organization as a whole.
-It promotes communication at all levels of organizations for example manager and employee and managers and top management.
+It promotes communication at all levels of organizations for example managers and employees and managers and top management.
 Proper communication is the lifeblood of any organization and helps in solving several big issues.

-- Better Use of Employee Skills: A career development system helps organization make better use of employee skills.
-Since managers know their skills and competencies and therefore, can put them at a job where they will be able to produce maximum output.
+- Better Use of Employee Skills: A career development system helps organizations make better use of employee skills.
+Since managers know their skills and competencies and therefore, can put them in a job where they will be able to produce maximum output.